 Note: PC2 has a security rule that disallows multiple simultaneous logins for an account.
 For example, if a team logs into their account, and then tries to login again (say, from a different machine), the first login session will be terminated.
 This rule applies to all forms of login; for example, if a team is logged in via the Team Client GUI and later uses the pc2submit script to login and submit a run, the script login will cause the GUI login to be terminated.
-The same is true of using the external web-based team client; logging in via a browser will terminate any other current login for that team.
+By default, the same is true of using the external web-based team client; logging in via a browser will terminate any other current login for that team.
+However, the PC2 Admin contains a Settings option that allows enabling multiple team logins.